 Having individual counselling can help you to experience increased positive feelings, like self- worth and self-esteem.
 Often counselling will teach skills for learning to manage emotions and difficult situations, making healthy decisions, and reaching goals.
 Essentially the aim of individual therapy is to help you reach greater levels of self-awareness, self-acceptance, and growth.

 Therapists are trained professionals who provide a safe space, support and maintain confidentiality.
 Many counsellors specialize in particular areas and are very much used to helping people work through difficult and painful processes.
 Everybody is different and will come to counselling at different stages in their journey, because of this it is common for therapists to combine ideas from different approaches when addressing a person’s needs.

 Through one-to-one work with a trained therapist you will be able to:

-Cognitive behavioral therapy (CBT) is a type of therapy that focuses on the interconnectedness of thoughts, emotions, and behaviors, and changing patterns that are unhelpful in your life.
+Cognitive behavioural therapy (CBT) is a type of therapy that focuses on the interconnectedness of thoughts, emotions, and behaviours, and changing patterns that are unhelpful in your life.

 Other effective approaches include: